dj0wns/DJs_MA_TOOLs/README.md

 optional arguments:
   -h, --help      show this help message and exit
-  -g, --gamecube  Use gamecube endian - big endian
-  -x, --xbox      Use xbox endian - big endian [Default] -e, --extract   Extract the contents of a wld file to a directory -r, --rebuild   Rebuild a wld file from a folder full of extracted files
+  -g, --gamecube  Use gamecube endian - small endian -x, --xbox      Use xbox endian - big endian [Default] -e, --extract   Extract the contents of a wld file to a directory -r, --rebuild   Rebuild a wld file from a folder full of extracted files